GuanceCloud/platypus/docs/src/references/pipeline.md

 ## Statement

-All expressions in the PPL can be treated as value statements when expressions are ended by list seperators `;` or `\n` , it would be treated as one statement, such as the following script content containing four statements.
+All expressions in the Platypus can be treated as value statements when expressions are ended by list seperators `;` or `\n` , it would be treated as one statement, such as the following script content containing four statements.

 ```go
 len("abc")